vaibankar/Linux-Notes/Archiving and compression/Readme.md

 ---
 - `wc` – wc command gives the number of lines, words and characters in the data.
 Options

-  - - l = Show Line Count
+  - -l = Show Line Count
   -